jlengstorf/lengstorf.com/content/drafts/two-years-in-airbnbs.md

 #### My cost-of-living for 2016–2017: $54.80/day

+{{% caption src="/images/koh-samui-thailand-airbnb.jpg"
+            paddingBottomPercent="100"
+            align="right"
+            alt="Airbnb in Koh Samui, Thailand" %}}
+  This Airbnb cost us $874 for a month, including utilities, wifi, a gym, and weekly cleaning.
+{{% /caption %}}

 For the last two years, I've averaged $1,666.88 per month to live.
 And that's not just rent; that's rent _plus_ utilities _plus_ cable and internet _plus_ electric _plus_ property taxes or hotel taxes or whatever taxes.

 In that time, I've lived in a dozen or so different countries, ranging from oceanside resorts in Koh Samui (~$22/day) to a courtyard apartment in Rome (~$79/day) to a kitschy apartment in the heart of Zagreb (~$34/day).